For the coexistence of enrichment and the environment

 What is the Lifecycle Assessment methodology?

-This is a method of quantitative evaluation of input resources, environmental impact and their latent environmental influence on the earth and ecological system throughout the entire product lifecycle from material procurement through manufacturing, distribution, use and disposal/recycling.
+This is a method of quantitative evaluation of input resources, environmental impact and their latent environmental influence on the earth and ecological system throughout the entire product lifecycle from material procurement through production, distribution, use/maintenance and disposal/recycling.

 Canon’s environmental initiatives are not limited to its manufacturing processes, but undertaken over the entire product lifecycle.
 Lifecycle assessment (LCA) methodology has been introduced in the product development stage to help reduce environmental impacts throughout the product lifecycle.
 Canon has established an LCA development management system that can centrally manage all processes from product development to information disclosure.
 This system ensures that CO2 emissions can be calculated from the development and design stages, which we use when manufacturing products as we move toward our environmental goals.

-Canon has conducted environmental label registration by using the “JEMAI Environmental Labeling Program,” managed by the JEMAI (Japan Environmental Management Association for Industry).
+Canon has conducted environmental label registration by using the “EcoLeaf Environmental Labeling Program” managed by the SuMPO (Sustainable Management Promotion Organization).

 Scope 3 emissions are subdivided into 15 categories, in line with the Scope 3 Standard of the GHG Protocol, and “Other” as a Japan-specific category in the Basic Guidelines designed by the Ministry of the Environment and the Ministry of Economy, Trade and Industry.
 Meanwhile, greenhouse gas subject to accounting are carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulfur hexafluoride (SF6) and nitrogen trifluoride (NF3).
 In this brochure, “CO2” indicates GHG volume in CO2 equivalent, and “emissions” indicates GHG emissions converted into CO2 volume.